selabs-ur1/doodle/CanaryTesting.md

 ## Implementation

-Canary and A/B testing being similar, we can then use the same tutorial than for [A/B testing](./ABTesting.md) made by Charly.
+Canary and A/B testing being similar, we can then use the same tutorial than for [A/B testing](./ABTesting.md).

 However, due to the difference in the objectives of both methods, we have to modify certain parameters.
 The first parameter is the population.
 We do not want to have a large part of the user base (for example 50% like in the A/B tutorial), so we can have different methods of user separation :
   - Employees separation